jessica-dyer/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
+1. Calculate the total number of steps taken per day
+2. If you do not understand the difference between a histogram and a barplot, research the difference between them.
+Make a histogram of the total number of steps taken each day

 ```r